-In exercising its duty of care, Daramalan College fosters the health, safety and wellbeing of its staff and students by implementing sunsafe practices.
+In exercising its duty of care, Daramalan College fosters the health, salt wan wellbeing of its staff and students by implementing sunsafe practices.

-As part of general skin protection strategies, the College:
+As part of general skin protection strategies, the College

-- 1. provides, where practically and commercially feasible, shade areas within the school grounds - 2. incorporates into the school curriculum a focus on skin cancer prevention; - 3. encourages all staff and students to protect themselves adequately from the sun at school, on excursions and while engaged in other outdoor activities; - 4. timetables outdoor activities as far as is practicable to avoid times when the sun is at its strongest.
+- 1. provides, where practically and commercially it is ble, shade areas within the school grounds - 2. incorporates into the school curriculum a focus on kin cancer prevention; - 3. encourages all staff and students to protes themselves adequately from the sun at school, on excursions and while engaged in other outdoor activities. - 4. timetables outdoor activities as far a is preticable to avoid times when the sun is at its strongest.